mihaelasandrea/planet-shift/README.md

 -   Back face cards display an unique image of space with lights on the background
 ### Music and Sounds
--   Background music is set at 50% volume so that the user can hear the game commands sounds (click on card, match cards, game over and victory)
+-   Background music is set at 50% volume so that the user can hear the game commands sounds (when flip card, match cards, game over and victory);
--   The chosen sounds are also set at a confortable volume in order not to upset the User Experience
--   The chosen background music has a pleasant energizing tone and rythm.
+-   The chosen background music builds up op an progressive tempo and has a pleasant energizing tone and rythm.
 ## Wireframes
 -   Wireframes [View](https://www.figma.com/file/sxreNPL15miV7jLFIaidk5/memory-game?node-id=0%3A1)
 # Features
--   The game offers a large amount of features:
 -   It's responsive on different device sizes
-    -   contain interactive elements such as:
+-   Contains interactive elements such as:
-        -   background music which plays by default and can be muted by option
+    -   background music which plays by default and can be muted by option;
-        -   different sounds for each interactive user command: when click on card, match cards, game over and victory
+    -   different sounds for each interactive user command: when flip card, match cards, game over and victory which can be muted by option;
-        -   shows number of flips named in the game "shifts" in order to keep continuity with the game name "Planet Shift"
+    -   shows number of flips (named in the game "shifts" for consistency reasons - game name "Planet Shift");
-        -   shows remaining time
+    -   shows remaining time;
+    -   for each game restart cards are shuffled;
+## Features left to implement
-        -   the user can choose from beginner (60 seconds remaining time) or advanced level (100 seconds remaining time)
+-   the user can choose from beginner (60 seconds remaining time) or advanced level (100 seconds remaining time);
-        -   while playing the user can restart the game at any time
+-   while playing the user can restart the game at any time;
-        -   for each game restart cards are shuffled
+-   modal for scores;
 # Technologies Used
 ### Languages Used
 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)